-Signs of Drug Overdose
+Signs and Symptoms of Drug or Alcohol Overdose

 Many symptoms of drug overdose occur along with less observable signs and symptoms such as an increase in body temperature, abdominal pain, chest pain, or mental symptoms.
-The ones listed below are 6 primary symptoms of overdose on drugs that are quicker to identify and are strong indications that someone is in immediate danger of overdose death and need a medical professional.
+The ones listed below are 6 primary symptoms of overdose on drugs that are quicker to identify and are strong indications that someone is in immediate danger of overdose death and needs a medical professional.

 - Unresponsive to Stimuli: This symptom is more commonly seen in users of depressant substances such as opioids, benzodiazepines, and even alcohol.
 The individual may appear to be awake, but they will not respond to noise, being shaken, or feeling pain.